 Every graduate student selects a special committee of faculty advisors who works intensively with the student in selecting courses and preparing and revising the thesis.
 The committee is comprised of two Cornell creative writing faculty members: a chair and one minor member.
 An additional member may be added to represent an interdisciplinary field.
 The university system of special committees allows students to design their own courses of study within a broad framework established by the department, and it encourages a close working relationship between professors and students, promoting freedom and flexibility in the pursuit of the graduate degree.
 The special committee for each student guides and supervises all academic work and assesses progress in a series of meetings with the students.

 At Cornell, teaching is considered an integral part of training for a career in writing.
 The field requires a carefully supervised teaching experience of at least one year for every MFA candidate as part of the program requirements.
 The Department of English, in conjunction with the First-Year Writing Program, offers excellent training for beginning teachers and varied and interesting teaching in this university-wide program.
 These are not conventional freshman composition courses, but full-fledged academic seminars, often designed by graduate students themselves.
 The courses are writing-intensive and may fall under such general rubrics as “Portraits of the Self,” “American Literature and Culture,” “Shakespeare” and “Cultural Studies,” among others.
-A graduate student may also serve as a teaching assistant for an undergraduate lecture course taught by a member of the Department of English faculty.
+A graduate student may also serve as a teaching assistant for an undergraduate lecture course taught by a member of the Department of Literatures in English faculty.

 - All MFA degree candidates are guaranteed two years of funding (including a stipend, a full tuition fellowship and student health insurance).

-- Graduate Assistantship with Epoch.
+- Graduate Assistantship with EPOCH.
 Students read submissions, plan special issues and assume other editorial and administrative responsibilities.

 - Summer Teaching Assistantship, linked to a teachers' training program.
 Summer residency in Ithaca is required.